dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 A predictor's *Sequential skip count* tells how many periods should be skipped immediately prior to the predicted value period, within the *Sequential sample count*.
-This could be used, for instance, in outbreak detection to skip one or more immediately prededing samples that might in fact contain values from the beginning of an outbreak that you are trying to detect.
+This could be used, for instance, in outbreak detection to skip one or more immediately preceding samples that might in fact contain values from the beginning of an outbreak that you are trying to detect.